-If you have hearing aids with a push button or multi-function button, this will allow you to use up to four different listening programs, each of them suitable for certain situations.
+Your hearing aid has either a push button or a multi-function button.
+These buttons allow you to use a variety of listening programs.
+Each program is suitable for a different situation.

-Push button (61 models only)
+Push button (63 models only)

 - 1. Push the program button to switch between programs - 2.
 You will then hear one or more beeps.
 The number of beeps indicates which program you have selected - 3.
 When you turn the hearing aids off and then back on, they always return to the default setting (program one and preset volume).